onflow/flow/flips/20211007-transaction-fees.md

 - setting a high computation limit will mean that the payer needs to have more funds in their account before sending the transaction.
 - using more computation will result in more expensive transactions.

-The second thing to keep in mind is that the transaction fees effort cost factors that will slowly change over time.
+The second thing for the user to keep in mind is that the transaction fees effort cost factors that will slowly change over time.
 If the price is currently high the user might want to to wait for a less busy (and cheaper) time to send a transaction.

 ## Implementation

+The proposed implementation path is to get all the parts of variable transaction fees in place (step 1-4).
+This would mean that everyone can get accustomed to the variable transaction fees:

+- How to read the emitted fee event.
+- How to present the transaction fee receipt.
+- Where to check if the effort factors have changed.

+After all the parts are in place, we could then focus on fine tuning each part independently.

 ### Step 1.